SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 `Free, Minor Limitations`

-Airtable is the most recent addition to our arsenal of apps.
+[Airtable](https://airtable.com/) is the most recent addition to our arsenal of apps at Skymouse.
 It's basically google sheets with way more functionality and more simplicity.
 Counter-intuitive?
 Nope.
 They actually did it.

 Much of the projects we work on only make so much sense to be stored as a document.
 Some information is really more like data and should be treated as such.